ibm-cloud-docs/vpc/bare_metal_server_metadata_configure.md

 In the example, the return value of the CURL command is the bare metal server identity access token, which is extracted by `jq` and placed in the `identity_token` environment variable.
 You use specify this variable in a `GET` call to the metadata service to reach the metadata endpoint.
 For more information, see [Acquire a bare metal server identity access token](/docs/vpc?topic=vpc-get-metadata-bare-metal&interface=api#metadata-json-token-usemd-bare-metal).

-The example uses `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create a bare metal server.
-You might need to install `jq` before use or use any parser of your choice.
+The example uses `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/).
+Some operating systems do not include `jq` by default.
+Install `jq` before use or substitute another JSON parser.
 {: note}

 ```json